siwhelan/taskManagerGUI/README.md

 -> [hashlib](https://pypi.org/project/hashlib/): This library is used for hashing passwords for added security.
 It is included in the python standard library and does not need to be installed separately.

 Additionally, a [MongoDB](https://www.mongodb.com/) server should be set up and running on the localhost on port 27017 before running the file.
 MongoDB is a popular NoSQL, document-oriented, open-source database management system that is known for its scalability, high performance and ease of use.
-Port 27017 is the default configuration for MongoDB, but it can be configured to listen on a different port or IP address if needed.
+Port 27017 is the default localhost configuration for MongoDB, but it can be configured to listen on a different port or IP address if needed.

 You can install MongoDB using the installer [here](https://www.mongodb.com/try/download/community)